liberty-v/Laravelfinals/README.md

 * and save it
 * next, open your preferred browser (I recommend Microsoft Edge)
 * type in the address bar ("localhost/phpmyadmin") (discard the "") and enter
-* import the laravelfinals database
+* import the laravelfinals.sql database
 * open bash terminal inside the VSC and type
 ***
  npm run dev